tripledio/tripledio.github.io/_posts/2022-12-26-starting-at-tripled.md

 It allowed me to quickly ask for clarification when something wasn't clear and avoided learning incorrect interpretations of new concepts.

 ![My first day](/img/posts/starting-at-triple-d/first-day.jpg){:width="500px"}
-*My first day at the job, getting everything set up with Guido.*
-{: .center-img-text }
+*My first day on the job, with some reading material* {: .center-img-text }

 ## My first client